empriselab/RCareWorld/README.md

 Users can use this tool to perform home modification on Matterport dataset.

 ## Unity Side
-We use [RFUniverse](https://wenqiangx.github.io/robotflowproject/project/rfuniverse/) to construct Unity
+We use [RFUniverse](https://wenqiangx.github.io/robotflowproject/project/rfuniverse/) to construct Unity side and to communicate with Python side.
+Since RFUnivese has not been made public, please reach out to Cathy (ry273@cornell.edu) to get Unity code.

 ## Experiments